 Typically the fall semester is devoted to standard repertoire, while the spring semester focuses on lighter, more popular works, which occasionally feature additions to the orchestra.
 Previous program titles have included Viva Vivaldi, Music from the 20th Century and Beyond, Mostly Mozart, A Celtic Journey, Music from the Old World to the New World, A Tribute to John Williams, Solo, A Night at the Opera, A Night on Broadway, Back-to-Back Bach, and spring 2013's Memorable Music from Movies, TV, and Video Games, which included a full complement of woodwinds, brass and percussion, resulting in a full symphony orchestra.

-This past spring featured a special 10-Year Retrospective concert, which gave the orchestra the opportunity to perform one selection from each spring concert since 2004, and included a video montage with pictures of many students in the ensemble over the past ten years.
+This past spring and fall featured special 10-Year Retrospective concerts, which gave the orchestra the opportunity to perform one selection from each concert since 2004, and included a video montage with pictures of many students in the ensemble over the past ten years.

 A serious approach, high expectations, and a dedicated attitude from its members have given the String Orchestra its exceptional reputation, as can be seen by several performance clips on YouTube.

-Performance date: Sunday, December 7 at 2:00 pm in Peterson-Kermani Performance Hall
+Performance dates: Friday, April 17, 7:30 pm at the Russell Opera House, and Sunday, April 26 at 2:00 pm in Peterson-Kermani Performance Hall

 Audition requirements: One or two prepared solo works (of any type/genre), scales (two octaves preferred), and sight-reading.